Introduction to Threat Intelligence Feeds

 There are different sources from which the threat intelligence feeds can be obtained.
 Each of these feeds has its own advantages and disadvantages.
 The threat intelligence feeds must be clubbed from different sources to achieve maximum results.

-Threat intelligence feeds is classified into two categories:
+It is classified into two categories:

-- Threat intelligence feeds which need to be purchased from security vendors called private threat intelligence feeds.
+- Threat intelligence feeds which need to be purchased from security vendors are called private threat intelligence feeds.

 The sources of publicly available feeds are: